hanss314/GOLAD/README.md

 ## Things I should do (feel free to do these things for me)

-Make tutorial
+Make tutorial better

-Fix it not launching?
+Make hard AI consider opponent moves in calculation